In this guide

 An annual allowance charge is a tax charge on the individual regardless of who was responsible for the excess pension savings (such as contributions by an employer).

-The marginal rate(s) of tax chargeable that applies will depend on where the individual is classed as living in the UK.
+The marginal rate of tax that applies will depend on where in the UK, for tax purposes, the individual is classed as living.

 Where an individual has pension savings across multiple pension schemes, the maximum amount of charge any scheme can be required to pay is based on the amount by which the individual’s savings in that particular scheme have exceeded the standard annual allowance.
 There is no minimum amount of charge that a member can ask their scheme to pay but if the amount of charge the individual wants their scheme to pay is less than £2,000 then they would need to confirm to the scheme that their total annual allowance charge is more than £2,000.

-Where the MPAA or tapered annual allowance applies, the maximum amount of charge a scheme can be required to pay is still based on the amount by which the individual’s savings in that particular scheme exceed the ‘standard’ annual allowance.
+Where the MPAA or TAA applies, the maximum amount of charge a scheme can be required to pay is still based on the amount by which the individual’s savings in that particular scheme exceed the ‘standard’ annual allowance.
 This means that even if all of the conditions listed above have been met, an individual who has a reduced annual allowance can’t require their scheme to pay the full amount of their annual allowance charge.
 A pension scheme may agree to pay the balance on a voluntary basis but is not obliged to do so.

 Example